inadarei/cleanjson.chocmixin/README.md

     Actions -> Install Mixins…

-dialog, find and install CleanJSONFormatter plugin.
+dialog, find and install `cleanjson` mixin.

-When installed, you can format a JSON snippet by selecting it and pressing `Cmd+Alt+J` or from menu:
+When installed, you can format a JSON snippet by selecting it and pressing `Cmd+Alt+J` or from the menu:

     Actions -> Javascript -> JSON -> Clean Formatting.